nishantjr/masters-thesis/thesis.md

 ===========

 The Maude programming language is based on rewriting logic.
 It is often used for modeling and verification of systems.
-It has been used to verify a wide spectum of systems, from biological systems (Pathway Logic \cite{}), to Network Protocols (Maude NPA \cite{}), to concensus algorithms, and programming languages (KFramework).
+It has been used to verify a wide spectrum of systems, from biological systems (Pathway Logic \cite{}), to Network Protocols (Maude NPA \cite{}), to concensus algorithms, and programming languages (KFramework).